choijin/MLOps/README.md

-# NYC Taxi Fare Prediction MLOps
+# Fair Price Prediction MLOps Service

-This project builds a small local MLOps workflow for predicting NYC green taxi fares.
-The goal was to move beyond a notebook-only model and practice the pieces around it: training pipelines, experiment tracking, model registration, containerization, and a prediction API.
+This project builds a local MLOps workflow for training, tracking, selecting, and serving a regression model through an API.

-The project currently runs locally.
-MLflow is used for tracking and model artifacts, and FastAPI serves predictions through a local web service.
+The model currently uses NYC green taxi trip data as the example dataset, but the main focus of the project is the MLOps system around the model: reusable training code, MLflow experiment tracking, champion model selection, Dockerized services, and FastAPI inference.

 ## What It Does

-- trains a Ridge regression fare prediction model
+- Trains a Ridge regression model for fare prediction
-- logs parameters, metrics, and model artifacts to MLflow
+- Logs parameters, metrics, and model artifacts to MLflow
-- compares candidate and champion models
+- Compares candidate models and exports champion model metadata
-- serves predictions with FastAPI
+- Serves predictions through a FastAPI web service
-- supports Docker Compose for local MLflow, training, and API services
+- Uses Docker Compose to run MLflow, training, and API services locally
-- includes a bundled model in the API image so the app can be tried without training first
+- Includes a demo model inside the API image so you can test the service before running the full training workflow

 ## Project Layout

 - `01_initial_ml_build/`: initial notebook exploration
-- `02_model_training/`: training pipeline, feature code, model comparison, Airflow DAG
+- `02_model_training/`: training pipeline, feature code, model comparison, and Airflow DAG
-- `03_deployment/`: FastAPI app, Dockerfile, and bundled demo model
+- `03_deployment/`: FastAPI app, Dockerfile, config, and bundled demo model
-- `docker-compose.yml`: local MLflow, training, and API services
+- `docker-compose.yml`: local MLflow, training, and API service orchestration

-## Quick Try
+## Recommended First Run: Try the API

-The API image includes a bundled trained model for demo use.
-This means someone can run the web service and send a prediction request without setting up MLflow or training a model first.
+The API image already includes a small trained demo model.
+You can start the web service and send a prediction request without setting up MLflow or training a new model first.

 ```bash
 docker compose up --build api